 [Clause 33A inserted in Gazette 4 Mar 2003 p.
 721.]

-34. Deadline for reporting to the Minister (cf. Corporations Act s.
+34. Deadline for reporting to Minister (cf. Corporations Act s.
 315)

 (1) In subclause (2) —

-the prescribed day means the tenth working day after receipt by the directors under clause 16 of the Auditor General’s report.
+prescribed day means the tenth working day after receipt by the directors under clause 16 of the Auditor General’s report.

 (2) A port authority must as soon as practicable but not later than the close of business on the prescribed day in each year send to the Minister a copy of the annual report required by section 68.